 Medicare Supplement Underwriting Questions for Borderline Conditions

-The way a carrier phrases these inquiries on their specific application will determine if you can successfully pass the supplement underwriting.
+The way a carrier phrases Medigap underwriting questions on their specific application will determine if you can successfully pass the supplement underwriting.

-An example of a common borderline condition would be diabetes and Mental Health.
+Examples of a common borderline conditions would be diabetes and Mental Health.

 So, if you have high blood pressure and diabetes with high cholesterol or diabetic neuropathy, then it’s harder to receive approval for coverage.